 What is Hygraph and how does it use AI in web development?

-Hygraph is a GraphQL-native headless CMS that integrates autonomous AI agents directly into content workflows.
-Unlike platforms that simply add text generators, Hygraph builds AI into the core of content operations, enabling agents to transform unstructured inputs into structured content, automate repetitive tasks (such as generating content variants or filling metadata), and orchestrate multi-step workflows across teams.
+Hygraph is a headless CMS that integrates autonomous AI agents directly into content workflows.
+Unlike platforms that only add text generation to fields, Hygraph's AI agents can transform unstructured inputs into structured content, automate repetitive tasks (such as generating content variants or filling metadata), and orchestrate multi-step workflows across teams.
 All AI actions are governed and transparent, with approval checkpoints, audit logs, and role permissions to ensure oversight.
-(Source)
+Note: Hygraph's AI features are best suited for organizations needing governed, multi-team content operations; teams seeking simple, out-of-the-box AI text generation may find other tools more direct.
+Source

 Who can benefit from using Hygraph?